 Avec quelques arrières-pensées.
 Robots du hackerspace de Toulouse (cc) Ophelia Noor.

 Polaroid and Apple: Innovation Through Mental Invention.
 Steve Jobs admits to few idols.

 But one is Edwin Land, the college dropout who invented the polarizing filters used in everything from car headlights to sunglasses.
 Land, of course, also invented the Polaroid Land Camera.
-It happened like this: One time when Land and his three-year-old daughter were in New Mexico, she asked why she couldn't immediately see a photograph that he had snapped.
 David Kelley on Designing Curious Employees.
 Design thinking is a process of empathizing with the end user.

 Horner is an eminent paleontologist, and was a consultant on the movie.
 Myhrvold was there because he really likes dinosaurs.
 Between takes, the two men got to talking, and Horner asked Myhrvold if he was interested in funding dinosaur expeditions.
 Myhrvold is of Nordic extraction, and he looks every bit the bearded, fair-haired Viking—not so much the tall, ferocious kind who raped and pillaged as the impish, roly-poly kind who stayed home by the fjords trying to turn lead into gold.

 He is gregarious, enthusiastic, and nerdy on an epic scale.
+“What you do on a dinosaur expedition is you hike and look at the ground,” Myhrvold explains.
+Once, a team member came across a bone sticking out from the bottom of a recently eroded cliff.
+There was also Myhrvold’s own find: a line of vertebrae, as big as apples, just lying on the ground in front of him.
+Myhrvold gave the skeleton to the Smithsonian.
+Tegreene began.
 Ideas to accelerate agency innovation.
 Me with Scott Prindle, Aaron Shapiro and Tony Signore I just came back from a great session at the Mirren New Business Conference.